 Despite shifts in the political sphere, including in regulations and tariffs, Cadillac continues its transition to an all-electric lineup, albeit possibly slower than previously planned.
 Regardless of the speed with which Cadillac will go full EV, the luxury marque has discontinued the Cadillac XT4 crossover, with the final one rolling off the line at the Fairfax Assembly plant in Kansas City back in January.
-Despite it taking place four months ago, we didn’t know what the last XT4 was, but new images reportedly show the very last Cadillac XT4 produced at the plant.
+Although the build was completed four months ago, we didn’t know exactly what the final XT4 was, but new images reportedly show the very last Cadillac XT4 produced at the plant.

 The Cadillac XT4 in question is a Sport model coated in Crystal White Tricoat, which was the most expensive Cadillac XT4 paint color for the 2025 model year.
 It’s equipped with Active Sport Suspension and all-wheel drive, and rides on sporty and stylish 20-inch Dynamic Multi-Spoke alloy wheels with Diamond Cut/Dark Android finish.